cardano-foundation/CIPs/CIP-1694/README.md

 ### New Metadata structures

-The governance actions, the votes and the certificates use new metadata fields, in the form of URLs and integrity hashes
+The governance actions, the votes and the certificates and the Constitution use new metadata fields, in the form of URLs and integrity hashes
 (mirroring the metadata structure for stake pool registration).
 The metadata is used to provide context.